OpenSourceEconomics/respy/doc/source/software_engineering.rst

 * **scalability testing**

-    The computational burden of estimating meaningful models quite large due to the curse of dimensionality.
-That motivates the parallelized version of the program.
+    We maintain a scalar and parallel Fortran version of the package.
 We regularly test the scalability of our code against the linear benchmark.

 * **reliability testing**

     We conduct numerous Monte Carlo exercises to ensure that we can recover the true underlying parameterization with an estimation.
 This allows to develop a better understanding for what parameters are easily recovered and which are not.
-Also by varying the tuning parameters of the estimation (e.g. smoothing parameters) and the optimizers we learn about their effect on estimation performance.
+Also by varying the tuning parameters of the estimation (e.g. Monte Carlo draws) and the optimizers, we learn about their effect on estimation performance.

 * **release testing**

     New release candidates are thoroughly tested against the previous release.
-In most cases, the results for at least as subset of model specifications should be identical.
+In most cases, the results for at least as subset of model specifications and estimation requests should be identical.

 Our `tests <https://github.com/restudToolbox/package/tree/master/respy/tests>`_ and the `testing infrastructure <https://github.com/restudToolbox/package/tree/master/development/testing>`_ are available online.